Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

-Apart from the statistical significance, our results have meaningful implications for the expected incidence of mental health diagnoses resulting from an abortion.
-Given the incidence of mental health problems in our sample across all ages, the estimated OLS coefficient implies an increase in the probability of being diagnosed with mental health conditions from 3.2\% to 6.3\%.
-According to OLS, mental health problems almost double.
-While the OLS estimate with individual-specific fixed-effects is much smaller, it nonetheless predicts a significant increase in mental health problems by about 29\%, to 4.1\%.
-By contrast, the GFE estimator even predicts a marginal \emph{decrease} in the incidence of mental health problems, regardless of the chosen number of groups.
-For two groups, for instance, mental health problems reduce to 3.1\%, corresponding to a reduction of 1.9\%.
-The estimated coefficients with more groups are similar in magnitude.\footnote{For $G=3$ the estimated GFE coefficient for abortions, $\xi$, is -0.0010 which leads to a reduction in mental health problems of 3.1\%.
-The smallest coefficient and thus the smallest change is obtained for $G=4$.
-According to the estimated coefficient, mental health problems reduce by 0.9\% at the sample mean of mental health problems.
+Our results have meaningful implications for the expected incidence of mental health diagnoses resulting from an abortion.
+At the sample mean, the OLS estimate predicts that an abortion increases the probability of mental health conditions from 3.2\% to 6.3\%, thus mental health problems almost double.
+The OLS estimate with individual fixed-effects is much smaller, but still predicts a significant increase in mental health problems by about 29\%, to 4.1\%.
+By contrast, the GFE estimator always predicts a marginal \emph{decrease} in the incidence of mental health problems.
+For $G=2$, for instance, the incidence of mental health issues slightly reduce to 3.1\% at the sample mean.\footnote{For $G=3$ the GFE estimate for abortions is -0.0010 and for $G=4$ the estimated coefficient is -0.0003.
 The estimated coefficients for all models can be found in Table \ref{app:allcoef} in Appendix \ref{app_tab}.}

-The results reported in this section illustrate that allowing for group-specific time-varying unobserved heterogeneity absorbs considerable variation that may otherwise be attributed to the effect of abortion on mental health.
-It points to endogenous selection into abortions which is dynamic in nature.
-Ignoring time-varying unobserved heterogeneity leads to a considerable overestimation abortion effect.
+These results illustrate that group-specific time-varying unobserved heterogeneity absorbs considerable variation that may otherwise be attributed to the effect of abortion on mental health.
+Ignoring time-varying unobserved heterogeneity would lead to severe overestimation of the true abortion effect.